-Coca Cola named the most polluting brand for a second year in a row and are now feeling the urgency of transitioning to plant-based plastics.
+Coca Cola contemplates plant-based ‘plastics’ after being named the most polluting brand for a second year in a row

-Recently Coke tried to implement a plastic bottle recycle scheme to promote consumers to reduce their waste.
-However, this approach proved to be unsuccesful as it puts the burden of recycling on the consumer.
-Showing clear evidence that recycling is not going to solve the problem and corporations need to urgently address the global waste crisis they have produced.
-This problem will only be exacerbated if it is not acted on and the break free from plastic movement is ‘calling on corporations to urgently reduce their production of single-use plastic and find innovative solutions focused on alternative delivery systems that do not create pollution.'
+Recently, the familiar ‘Coke’ company attempted to implement a plastic bottle recycle scheme in order to encourage consumers to reduce their waste.
+However, this approach proved to be unsuccessful, likely because it puts the burden of recycling on the consumer rather than reducing the manufacturing of plastic.
+Regardless of this attempt, there is clear evidence that recycling is not the solution to the plastic waste problem.
+Corporations that cause the contamination should, instead, hold themselves accountable by breaking away from plastics and producing environmentally friendly alternatives.
+The problem will only grow if it is not acted on, and the ‘break free from plastic’ movement is demanding that corporations reduce their production of single-use plastic and find innovative solutions that are focused on alternative delivery systems to reduce pollutants.

-The Cola company realize the impacts of the plastic waste threat and have planned the transition to plant-based plastics to address this problem.
-The process of production involves a bio-refinery that breaks down sustainable plant sugars into simple chemical compounds that are restructured into plant-based plastics.
-“This plastic has very attractive sustainability credentials because it uses no fossil fuels, and can be recycled – but would also degrade in nature much faster than normal plastics do,” says Van Aken.
+The Cola company seems to have realised the impacts of plastic waste and have planned the transition to plant-based alternatives to address this problem.
+The alternative plastic production process involves a bio-refinery that breaks down sustainable plant sugars into simple chemical compounds that are restructured into plant-based plastics.
+A renewable chemicals company called Avantium is set to develop the plant based plastic operation outsourced by Coca Cola.
+“This plastic has very attractive sustainability credentials because it uses no fossil fuels, and can be recycled – but would also degrade in nature much faster than normal plastics do,” stated Tom Van Aken the chief executive of avantium.
 These new plant-plastic bottles are said to appear on the market by the year 2023.
-So the question remains, who will be the biggest plastic polluter for the next few years?
+But the question remains, who will be the next biggest plastic polluter?